peraro/finiteflow-mathtools/README.md

 IBPs, and it does not affect parallelization in the functional reconstruction implemented in FiniteFlow.
-In order to prevent this issue, we recommend using the "LaunchKernels" option of the LiteIBP procedure, as in the examples of this repostory.
+In order to prevent this issue, we recommend using the "LaunchKernels" option of the LiteIBP procedure, as in the examples of this repository.